FuckingNode/fuckingnode.github.io/docs/manual/usage.md

 More precisely, `--pretty` runs `prettier --w .` on each of your projects, unless overridden.

-To override it, do the same as with the linter but setting the `prettyCmd` key instead.
+To override it, do the same as with the linter but setting the `prettyScript` key instead.

 For example: